KevLuck/module2/README.md

 # Advanced CSS Challenge: Professional Portfolio

 # Purpose
-Apply the fundamental abilities previously acquired about flexbox, media queries, and CSS variables to create a portfolio.
+Apply the fundamental abilities previously acquired about flexbox, media queries, and CSS variables to create a portfolio

 # Built With
 * HTML